Lucerne (Medicago sativa)

 Ref: LUCE

-Lucerne is a very popular plant in the US, used in the UK primarily for silage and hay.
-Lucerne is also known as Alfalfa when sown as hay to the equine market. br>It is a high protein nitrogen fixing legume which thrives on free draining, non-acidic soil and requires no fertiliser.
+Lucerne is a very popular plant in the US, in the UK its mainly used for silage and haylage. br>It is a high protein nitrogen fixing legume which thrives on free draining, non-acidic soil and requires no fertiliser.
 The selection of the correct Lucerne variety is important due to winter dormancy and resistance against Verticillium wilt, a disease which is soil-borne and must be avoided if lucerne is to be grown regularly.
-Sow with a small seeds drill or broadcast. br> br>Lucerne can be used as part of your greening measures, as a 'pasture legume' or a 'nitrogen fixing crop' option. br> br>Lucerne requires a particular bacteria (rhizobium) to be present in the soil for it to nodulate successfully.
-Nodules on the roots allow the plants to fix nitrogen and develop correctly.
+Sow with a small seeds drill or broadcast. br> br>Lucerne requires a particular bacteria (rhizobium) to be present in the soil for it to nodulate successfully.
+Nodules on the roots allow the plants to fix nitrogen and develop correctly. br>The most reliable way to ensure this process takes place is to mix the rhizobium (or culture) with the seed immediately prior to sowing.
+See addition for culture packs

 Persistence (0-10 Years)